-Table 4.10 reveals that 59 per cent of respondents admit they are now more well-informed in managing their finances, and 60 per cent feel more in control of their financial matters compared to before participating in the survey.
+(Table 4.10) reveals that 59 per cent of respondents admit they are now more well-informed in managing their finances, and 60 per cent feel more in control of their financial matters compared to before participating in the survey.
 It is exciting to note that more than half of them now have better financial literacy and capabilities in managing and controlling their finances.
-There has been a growth compared to the 2019 study, from 54 per cent to 59 per cent, as well as from 47 per cent to 60 per cent.
+There has been a growth compared to the 2019 study, from 54 per cent to 59 per cent, as well as importance of financial planning when preparing a budget.
+In addition, other financial activities that respondents engage in include reviewing their insurance/ family takaful plan, approaching a financial planner, utilising the Buy Now Pay Later (BNPL) scheme, and writing a Will.
+This 2023 study indicates that respondents are aware of the need to improve their financial knowledge by making additional financial plans and acting on them. from 47 per cent to 60 per cent.